CPR Training UK: Essential Skills for Life-Saving Moments

 Our CPR and AED training courses are designed for individuals aged 16 and above and can be tailored to suit any workplace or community setting.

-By completing an AED and CPR training course, participants will receive a certificate that is valid for three years.
-This certification demonstrates the individual's commitment to providing life-saving care in emergency situations and can also be a valuable addition to their CV.
+We are proud of the high-quality CPR courses that we offer to all participants.
+Our certified team will soon ensure you’re CPR-certified too.
+That’s why when you train with us, you will receive a CPR certificate that is valid for three years.
+This certification demonstrates the individual's commitment to providing life-saving care in emergency situations and can also be a valuable addition to your CV.

-In the UK, we follow particular techniques in performing cardiopulmonary resuscitation (CPR) to ensure its effectiveness in saving lives.
+There are clear rules and techniques you must follow to provide effective CPR in the UK.
+These have been put in place to ensure that CPR is as effective as possible.
 CPR combines chest compressions and rescue breaths, providing oxygen to the brain and keeping the blood circulating when someone experiences cardiac arrest.

-When performing hands-only CPR, we focus on chest compressions.
-Kneel beside the victim, place the heel of one hand in the centre of their chest, and cover it with the other hand.
+When performing hands-only CPR, the only focus is on chest compressions.
+To do this, you kneel beside the victim, place the heel of one hand in the centre of the chest and cover it with the other hand.
 Interlock the fingers, keeping the arms straight with shoulders directly above the hands.
-Begin compressing the chest firmly and smoothly at a depth of about 5 cm at a rate of 100-120 compressions per minute.
+Begin compressing the chest firmly and smoothly at a depth of about 5 cm at a rate of 100–120 compressions per minute.

-In the case of standard CPR, which includes rescue breaths, we follow the sequence known as 30:2.
+When using this technique we follow the sequence known as 30:2.
 After completing 30 chest compressions, we move on to rescue breaths.
 To provide these breaths, we open the victim's airway by tilting their head back and lifting the chin.
-Pinch the nose shut, create a seal over the person's mouth with yours, and give two breaths while watching for chest rise.
+Pinch the nose shut, create a seal over the person's mouth with yours, and give two breaths while watching for the chest to rise.
 Once done, continue alternating between 30 compressions and two breaths until professional help arrives.

-In our CPR training courses in the UK, we focus on teaching participants the essential skills needed to proficiently perform CPR and handle emergency situations such as choking or cardiac arrest.
+In our CPR training courses in the UK, the main focus is on teaching participants the essential information needed to proficiently perform CPR and handle emergency situations such as choking or cardiac arrest.
 During our sessions, practical skills take precedence, as understanding the correct response in these situations can be the difference between life and death.
+You will learn hands-on techniques that will actually help you to save a life.

 First, we teach participants how to assess the situation, including checking responsiveness, calling for an ambulance, and determining if the casualty is breathing normally.
 Throughout our courses, we aim to build participants' confidence in conducting CPR, which can increase the chances of survival for those who experience cardiac arrest outside of a healthcare setting.

-To ensure our participants retain their practical skills, we encourage regular practice through role-playing scenarios and revisiting their CPR training materials.
-In addition to strengthening their knowledge and abilities, honing these life-saving techniques contributes to participants' Continuous Professional Development (CPD).
+To ensure our participants retain these practical skills, we encourage regular practice through role-playing scenarios and revisiting CPR training materials.
+In addition to strengthening their knowledge and abilities, honing these life-saving techniques contributes to participants' continuous professional development (CPD).

 For ease of learning, we make use of various teaching aids such as tables, bullet points, and bold text, to present information in a clear and concise manner.
 This allows for greater comprehension of crucial concepts, ensuring that our CPR training is both informative and accessible.